NAMIBIA FOOTBALL ASSOCIATION

 Namibia upset the formbook to qualify for the 2008 African Nations Cup finals, the second time the ‘Brave Warriors’ have managed to find themselves among the continent’s elite at its most prestigious tournament.
 Times have been tougher since, with a major rebuilding of the national team under way.
 The team is led by coach Ricardo Mannetti, a former national team player and someone who spent most of his career playing in South Africa.

-It is something of a return to the heady heights attained in 1997 and 1999 when they were Cosafa Cup runners-up, and in 1998 and 2008 when they shocked African football by reaching the African Nations Cup finals.
+Namibian football had been going through a difficult time over the last years, slipping from the heady heights attained in 1997 and 1999 when they were COSAFA Castle Cup runners-up, and in 1998 and 2008 when they shocked African football by reaching the African Nations Cup finals.

-In 2008 they broke a run of seven first round exits in the Cosafa Cup – when they lost to Zimbabwe, Mauritius, Swaziland, Angola and Botswana three times – as they progressed to the quarterfinals before losing out to a South African President’s XI.
+But in 2008 they broke a run of seven first round exits in the COSAFA Castle Cup – when they lost to Zimbabwe, Mauritius, Swaziland, Angola and Botswana three times – as they progressed to the quarterfinals before losing out to a South African President’s XI.

 They also managed to claim their first away win in the competition in 2007 when they beat Lesotho to third place in the group stages in Gaborone.
 They followed that up in 2008 with away wins against the Comoros Islands and Malawi as the tournament moved to South Africa.